 How to treat polycystic acne with lifestyle changes?

 Here is an interesting suggestion for you.
-Ask yourself this question: Is your acne really caused by PCOS?
+Ask yourself this question: Is your acne really caused by polycystic ovary syndrome?
 If not, maybe you should seek other ways of treatment.
-So first things first go into the root of your problem, it would be best for you to see your doctor about it before trying to get rid of your acne.

 If you want to increase your sleep quality you can try not looking at your phone one hour before you go to bed, not eating dinner after 7 pm also no sugar before you sleep.